TheArtfulBodger/mopidy/docs/ext/http.rst

     default list of web apps.
 The value should be the name used by the extension when it registers its ``http:static`` or ``http:app`` extension points.
 By convention, this is the the extension's ``ext_name``.

+.. confval:: http/jsonrpc_events

+    Whether events to be sent as JSON-RPC notifications to clients.
+See the :ref:`API section <json-events>` for more information.